postgresml/postgresml/pgml-dashboard/content/docs/guides/setup/v2/installation.md

 ##### Rust

 PostgresML is written in Rust, so you'll need to install the latest compiler from [rust-lang.org](https://rust-lang.org).
-Additionally, we use the Rust PostgreSQL extension framework `pgrx`, which requires some initialization steps before proceeding:
+Additionally, we use the Rust PostgreSQL extension framework `pgrx`, which requires some initialization steps:

 ```bash
 cargo install cargo-pgrx --version 0.9.8 && \